bruth/pubsub/README.md

 ```

 The ``history`` parameter supports ``'full'`` and ``'tip'``.
 If any other
-value is specified, none of the topic's history will be applied.
+value is specified, none of the publisher's history will be applied.

 History API